Quicr/quicr-arch-spec/moq-arch.md

 Interactive realtime applications, such as web conferencing systems, require ultra low latency (< 150ms).
 Such applications create their own application specific delivery network over which latency requirements can be met.
-Realtime transport protocols such as RTP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion control to be provided by each application.
+Realtime transport protocols such as RTP over UDP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion control to be provided by each application.
 On the other hand, media streaming applications are much more tolerant to latency and require highly scalable media distribution.
-Such applications leverage existing CDN networks, used for optimizing web delivery, to distribute media in common video streaming applications.
+Such applications leverage existing CDN networks, used for optimizing web delivery, to distribute media.
+Streaming protocols such as HLS and MPEG-DASH operates on top of HTTP and gets transport-level resiliency and congestion control provided by TCP.

-This document outlines a unified architecture for data delivery that enables a wide range of realtime applications with different resiliency and latency needs.
+This document outlines a unified architecture and protocol for data delivery that enables a wide range of realtime applications with different resiliency and latency needs without compromising the sclability and cost effectiveness associated with content delivery networks.

 ## QuicR